dwellons/DonationLog/Journal.md

 that I wasnt putting Submit into the request, I thought that i was putting searchUser there but I wasn't.
 I had to put the name i was putting into the request with the submit button.

-I was then getting an error that it couldnt resolve the attribute first_name.
-I wondered why it wasnt able to find it and then started looking, and I didnt see anywhere I called it first_name, everywhere else it was called firstName.
-So in my form where I was naming the searchType's to first_name, last_name etc, I changed them to firstName, lastName and my errors went away.
+I was then getting an error that it couldn't resolve the attribute first_name.
+I wondered why it wasn't able to find it and then started looking, and I didn't see anywhere I called it first_name, everywhere else it was called firstName.
+So in my form where I was naming the searchType's to first_name, last_name etc. I changed them to firstName, lastName and my errors went away.

 When working on the exercise, I was able to implement modify and delete pretty easily after having gone through the weekly activities.
 There are still things I am having issues with in regards to those, but they are functioning and passing right now.
-I want my values to pre fill my text boxes when I modify and delete, but everything I have tried so far hasn't worked.
+I want my values to pre-fill my text boxes when I modify and delete, but everything I have tried so far hasn't worked.
 I will come back to that.
 If you put in the donation id # of the one you chose to modify or delete it functions as expected.
 And my values are visible in the request, I'm not sure why I cant fill the text boxes.